nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: Where is the data file stored?<br>
+**A**: AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+Advanced users are welcome to update data directly by editing that data file.

+:warning: If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.

 --------------------------------------------------------------------------------------------------------------------